 As this paper represents an attempt to engage research in the practice space, our results stimulate a discussion on the priorities for the development of disability football across Europe.
-When considering these results within our conceptual framework we urge reader caution in assuming anything that falls within a "low priority" or "concentrate here" is somehow evidence of poor practice.
+When considering these results within our conceptual framework we urge reader caution in assuming anything that falls within a 'low priority' or 'concentrate here' is somehow evidence of poor practice.
 To determine this outright, further research is required and we outline this in the section that follows.

-To address research question 1 (Where are the NAs priorities for increasing the inclusion of PwD within European football?), the indicator of Disability Awareness was positioned in the "concentrate here" quadrant.
+To address research question one (Where are the NAs priorities for increasing the inclusion of PwD within European football?), the indicator of Disability Awareness was positioned in the 'concentrate here' quadrant.
 Greater investment in developing the importance of this area is needed.
-Disability awareness training has been proven important in employment and educational settings in overcoming barriers that PwD face (Hayward et al., 2021), and by educating non-disabled staff in institutional settings about ableist oppression (Lalvani & Broderick, 2013; Townsend et al., 2020b) which can also be extended to critiquing the ableist basis from which much sport coaching has evolved (Townsend et al., 2015).
+Disability awareness training has been proven important in employment and educational settings in overcoming barriers that PwD face (Hayward et al., 2019), and by educating non-disabled staff in institutional settings about ableist oppression (Lavlani & Broderick, 2013; Townsend et al., 2020).
 Furthermore, it can positively influence hiring practices (Houtenville & Kalargyrou, 2012), suggesting that it can help redress the underemployment of PwD in all workplaces (Darcy et al., 2016) and begin to erode non-disabled privilege.
-These results provide evidence of the underlying importance of transferring not just the administrative responsibilities that comes with mainstreaming (Thomas & Guett, 2014), but developing awareness and investing in competencies that have the potential to challenge institutionalized ableism (Kitchin & Crossin, 2018; Macbeth, 2009).
-The sport also needs to examine the evidence on which the coaching of disability football is based, if coaching practices are developed in the context of disability awareness and acknowledging the diversity of disability, they are less likely to carry ableist thinking (Townsend et al., 2015).
-Additionally, it is plausible to suggest that investment in ongoing disability awareness training for all members of NA staff, not just those who work in disability football is needed to develop broader understanding of disability within NA's that would enhance competencies across the organizations impacting on the decision makers in senior management positions.
+These results provide evidence of the underlying importance of transferring not just the administrative responsibilities that comes with mainstreaming (Thomas & Guett, 2013), but developing awareness and investing in competencies that have the potential to challenge institutionalized ableism (Kitchin & Crossin, 2018; Macbeth, 2009).
+It is plausible to suggest that investment in ongoing disability awareness training for all members of NA staff, not just those who work in disability football is needed to develop broader understanding of disability within NA's that would enhance competencies across the organizations.